Avoidant Personality Disorder (Anxious Personality Disorder) Diagnostic Criteria

 Diagnostic Guidelines

-Please see the separate set of notes which apply to all personality disorders in the ICD-10 system of classification.
+Please see the separate set of notes which apply to all personality disorders in the ICD-10 system of classification: ICD Notes Common to the Diagnostic Criteria for Each Personality Disorder.